ericbigpanda/docs.bigpanda.io/_integrations/ansible.md

 ---

 #### Install the BigPanda Ansible module
+If you're using Ansible v1.8 or higher, no installation is needed.

+If you're using Ansible v1.7 or lower, perform these steps:

 Download the module file below into a `library` directory next to your playbook:

     mkdir playbooks; curl https://s3-us-west-1.amazonaws.com/bp-public/ansible/bigpanda > library/bigpanda